Puerto Plata, Dominican Republic

 The city's history dates back to the early 16th century, when Spanish colonists founded a small colonial settlement in the region.
 During the first decades of the existence of the Captaincy General of Santo Domingo, the settlement was considered the main commercial and maritime port of the island.
-In 1605, it was depopulated and destroyed by order of Philip III of Spain to counter raids by English privateers and pirates; a hundred years later, the town was repopulated with farmers from the Canary Islands.
+In 1605, it was depopulated and destroyed by order of Philip III of Spain to counter raids by English privateers and pirates; a hundred years later, the city was repopulated with farmers from the Canary Islands.
 From 1822 to 1844 the city was under Haitian control.
 From 1844 on began the period of the republic, in which the city began to recover its maritime and commercial boom.
 Beginning in 1865, the current Puerto Plata began to be built.
 This explains the Victorian style of much of its current architecture.
 By the end of the 19th century, Puerto Plata had become important for its cultural, social, maritime, and economic development.